 Students are strongly discouraged from seeking employment during the academic year.
-All employment must be approved in advance by the Assistant Dean for Clinical Affairs.
+All employment must be approved in advance.
+See Student Resources page for appropriate request form.

-To be considered for employment students must:
+To be considered for employment, students must:

+- · Be in good academic standing

+- · Approval by Academic Affairs

-- Be in good academic standing - " Maintain a average of 80% and above and a 3-digit COM score of 500 or above on all content - " Demonstrate adequate proficiency on all required skills - · Have a letter of support from Docent
+- Demonstrate adequate proficiency on all required skills

+- · Have a letter of support from Docent

 The College reserves the right to preclude employment should it be deemed to adversely affect the student's academic progress.
-Failure to comply with employment regulations can resolve in referral to SPC and potential grounds for dismissal.
+Failure to comply with employment regulations can resolve in referral to Student Promotion and Graduation Committee (SPC) and potential grounds for dismissal.